Yuria-Shikibe/NewHorizonMod/README.md

 ## Caution
 **MOD DOES NOT SUPPORT _IOS_**

-**If you are using a PC**, mod requires `jdk 14` installed, or maybe jdk in other versions(**_at least 8_**).
+**If you are using a PC**, mod requires `jdk 14` installed, or maybe other versions or jdk (**_at least 8_**).

-If you download from `Action`, unzip the Mod.zip file first, then install the mod in-game;
+If you downloaded from `Action`, unzip the Mod.zip file first, then install the mod in-game;

-Mod is ***unstable***(mainly for phones, which have some UI and load problems) and is ***WORK IN PROGRESS***.
+Mod is ***unstable*** (mainly for phones, which have some UI and load problems) and is ***WORK IN PROGRESS***.

-All code is here, completely open source, ~~and so no code that has *safety* problems could be hidden~~.
+All code is here and completely open source ~~so no code that has *safety* problems could be hidden~~.

 ## In Game Settings
-This mod adds a new setting dialog when start the game.
+This mod adds a new setting dialog when starting the game.
-By choose the available setting, you can activate in-game debug panel and advance load, which creates outline icons and unit full icons automatically.
+By choose the available setting, you can activate the in-game debug panel and advance load, which creates outline icons and unit full icons automatically.
-However, the advance load now causes stuck problem when the game is loaded on a phone.
-So for your gaming experience, I made it defaults false.
-If you are confident with your device, active it.
+However, the advance load now causes a stuck problem when the game is loaded on a phone.
+So, for your gaming experience, I made it false by default.
+If you are confident with your device, activate it.
-If you find your device cannot afford it, open the mod file folder and find the "new-horizon" folder then open the properties file in it, and then rewrite the "@active.advance-load*" to false, then open the game again.
+If you find that your device cannot afford it, open the mod file folder and find the "new-horizon" folder.
+Then, open the properties file in it, change the "@active.advance-load*" to false, then open the game again.

-**However, when the mod is deleted, the setting file wouldn't be deleted automatically, so before I solve this problem, you may have to delete it by yourself.**
+**However, when the mod is deleted, the setting file will not be deleted automatically, so before I solve this problem, you may have to delete it yourself.**

 ## MOD Guide